HackTJ/live/README.md

 # HackTJ Live
 Live is a massively scalable application for realtime hackathon judging and mentoring.

+## Why?
+HackMIT has built several hackathon management solutions over the years.
+[Major League Hacking](https://mlh.io/) has advised us to have a backup spreadsheet in case Gavel breaks day-of, as it has in the past.
+We wanted a solution that scales.

+The HackTJ Live judging app is heavily inspired by [Gavel](https://github.com/anishathalye/gavel) and the mentoring app is heavily inspired by [HELPq](https://github.com/ehzhang/HELPq) and GitHub issues.

 ## Usage
 Students interact with the mentoring app by asking questions; mentors interact with the mentoring app by answering questions.
 Judges interact with the judging app by judging projects.
 Some notes:
 - students do not interact with the judging app.
 If you want `/judge/scoreboard` to be viewable by students, this can easily be changed.